 Foreign ownership limits, if any, will be applied after calculating the actual free float restriction, as detailed in rule 4.2.3.
 If the foreign ownership limit is more restrictive than the free float restriction, the precise foreign ownership limit is applied.
-If the foreign ownership limit is less restrictive or equal to the free float restriction, the free float restriction is applied, subject to rule 4.2.3.
+If the foreign ownership limit is less restrictive or equal to the free float restriction, the free float restriction, the free float restriction, subject to rule 4.2.3.